redox-os/website/content/news/this-month-240531.md

 ## COSMIC

+COSMIC Files, COSMIC Editor and COSMIC Terminal are now a permanent part of the Redox desktop!
-Jeremy finally replaced the Orbital file manager, text editor and terminal by COSMIC Files, COSMIC Editor and COSMIC Terminal!
+Jeremy has replaced the Orbital file manager, text editor and terminal with their COSMIC counterparts!

-There were some bugs blocking the COSMIC programs to work fully.
+We still have a few bugs around exiting the apps, but otherwise, they are working smoothly and they look great!

 ## Toolchain Update